 The origins of the sanctuary date back to the mid-nineteenth century and are related to the apparitions of Our Lady to the shepherd Mikołaj Sikatka.
 Extraordinary events took place in 1850 in the Grąbliński Forest (2 km from Licheń, next to the road to Konin), next to the painting of Our Lady placed on a pine tree.

-During the apparitions, Mary called for prayer, penance and a change of life, and ordered people to collect alms for Holy Masses. propitiatory and move the image to a more dignified place.
-She also warned against the impending cholera epidemic that hit Greater Poland in 1852.
+During the apparitions, Mary called for prayer, penance and a change of life, and ordered people to collect alms for Holy Masses.
+She also ordered to move the image to a more dignified place.
+Mary warned against the impending cholera epidemic that hit Greater Poland in 1852.
 The dramatic events reminded the local people of the preaching of the shepherd Nicholas.

 The shepherd Mikołaj testified under oath about several visits to Fr.
 Florian Kosiński, the then priest of Licheń.
 The parish priest's report of November 5, 1852 on extraordinary events, prepared for the church authorities in Kalisz, is the oldest historical source confirming the fact of the apparitions and reporting their content.